smileandknow/smileandknow.github.io/questions.md

   feature: notebook.jpg
 ---

-This is a list of questions I still need to answer:
+This is a list of things I ask myself.
+Every now and then, I'll invest a cup of coffee (or about 30 minutes) to pick and question and try to find an answer that I find satisfying.
+At least that's the plan.

 * What is _probabilistic programming_?